ani-sha/gophertuts.io/content/gRPC/2-proto.md

 ***source: https://enquiry.indianrail.gov.in/ntes/index.html ***

 The point is that we need to return an array of schedules for each of the stations that the train covers.
 For that, we define another message that wraps the `TrainSchedule` object we declared above.
-Let's the following to the `.proto` file.
+Let's add the following to the `.proto` file.
 Note that the `repeated` keyword here is a way of returning an array of messages in *proto3* syntax.
 ```proto
 syntax="proto3";